agrc/gis.utah.gov/_posts/2017-08-15-utah-sgid-statewide-roads-data-layer-updates-08152017.md

   - utah
 ---

 **Major changes to the Statewide Roads Data Model are coming on September 13th, 2017.
-Please take the time to read this [blog post]({{site.baseurl}}{% post_url 2017-08-15-major-updates-coming-to-roads-data-model %}) detailing the changes.**
+Please take the time to read the [blog post]({{ site.baseurl }}{% post_url 2017-08-15-major-updates-coming-to-roads-data-model %}) detailing the changes.**

-Updates were recently made to the SGID10.Transportation.Roads and [SGID10.Transportation.Roads_NextGen]({{site.baseurl}}{% post_url 2017-08-15-major-updates-coming-to-roads-data-model %}) feature classes that resides on the [Utah SGID ArcSDE database server]({{ "/data/how-to-connect-to-the-sgid-via-sde/" | prepend: site.baseurl }}).
+Updates were recently made to the SGID10.Transportation.Roads and [SGID10.Transportation.Roads_NextGen]({{ site.baseurl }}{% post_url 2017-08-15-major-updates-coming-to-roads-data-model %}) feature classes that resides on the [Utah SGID ArcSDE database server]({{ "/data/how-to-connect-to-the-sgid-via-sde/" | prepend: site.baseurl }}).

-Updated roads data is also available as shapefiles and file geodatabase files for download on the [SGID Roads and Highway System download page]({{ "data/transportation/roads-system/" | prepend: site.baseurl }}).
-Please consider using the [new data model]({{site.baseurl}}{% post_url 2017-08-15-major-updates-coming-to-roads-data-model %}) when downloading these datasets.
+Updated roads data is also available as shapefiles and file geodatabase files for download on the [SGID Roads and Highway System download page]({{ "/data/transportation/roads-system/" | prepend: site.baseurl }}).
+Please consider using the [new data model]({{ site.baseurl }}{% post_url 2017-08-15-major-updates-coming-to-roads-data-model %}) when downloading these datasets.

 The following are highlights from this month's update: